mdditt2000/openshift-4-7/enviroment/migration/migration.md

 ]
 ```

+Now that CIS is upgraded to CIS 2.0 the next steps are to convert to agent AS3.

 ## Step 2

 Convert CIS from agent CCCL to AS3.
 If BIG-IP has a self-signed certificate for management you need to add insecure=true or schema validation will fail.
 You also need to install the AS3 Extension.
 For CIS 2.0 install AS3-18.
 Follow the following document to install AS3 Extension on BIG-IP:

+* Remove agent=cccl from the CIS deployment
+* IF BIG-IP is using a self-signed cert add insecure=true to the CIS deployment
+* Install AS3-18 which the correct version for CIS 2.0
+* Make sure all namespaces that CIS is watching are specified in the CIS deployment

 ### Install AS3 on BIGIP